Data Storage and Backup

-Users are responsible for responsibly backing up their data at all times.
-This page details several approved methods and their respective pros and cons.
-This guidance applies to workstations and servers.
+Users are responsible for backing up their data at all times.
+This page details approved methods, their respective pros and cons, and applies to workstations and servers.

-All university data must be in full compliance at all times with Data Management Regulation REG 08.00.03.
-For additional helpful information, please consult the Data Management Framework page.
+All university data must be in compliance with Data Management Regulation REG 08.00.03.
+For additional helpful information, consult the Data Management Framework page.

 OIT offers a tool to help guide users to the proper type of storage for their situation.
 You can access Storage Finder here.